smaspe/smaspe.github.io/_drafts/2016-02-25-publish-a-library.md

 # What
 What library.
 What does it do, why is it different/more relevant than existing libraries, how is it useful to other people.
 Jesse Wilson said during one of his presentations that you should not write yet another JSON parsing library.
 But then he presented [moshi](https://github.com/square/moshi).

 A new library can be a different approach to a known problem that suits you better.
 Or a totally new thing.
 Or an SDK to use another of your products.
+Or a bunch of things you often need in a project, and that you think fit together as a consistent entity.

 # Who
 Everyone, really.
 Companies, individuals, hobbyist, students...